marlanbar/sequra-challenge/README.md

 - Airflow DAG to schedule and monitor the pipeline.

 ### 3. **ETL Pipeline**
-- Python script or notebook to extract, transform, and load SpaceX launch data from the provided JSON file.
+- Python script to extract, transform, and load SpaceX launch data from the provided JSON file.
+- dbt models for data transformations.
 - Explanation of how the ETL pipeline is scheduled and monitored using Airflow.

 ### 4. **SQL Queries**